MonicBuilder/Monic/README.md

 **Example**

 Our project has several dozen widgets.
-The code for each widget is in a separate file.
+The code for each widget is inside a separate file.
 Each widget indicated its dependence with the `#include`.
-Some widgets are used on most pages, and is logical to place their code in a separate file *common.js*.
+Some widgets are used on most pages, and is logical to place their code in a separate file, for example *common.js*.
 Select frequently-used widgets, create the file *common.js* and write back:

 ```js